• Skip to Information Toolbar

 3. Is information communicated in multiple languages?
 YES

 4. How is this behavior plan communicated to staff?
-Professional Development & Faculty Meetings.
+Professional Development, Faculty handbook, & Faculty Meetings.

 Who is your school contact for feedback on your Behavior Plan?